pyronaur/pyronaur.com/src/content/2022/design-pattern-zoo.md

 ## Zoo examples are a weak shortcut

-Design Patterns is a book really well written, and it does explain the concepts really well, but I think there's room for improvement in the examples that the book provides, as they're too "Zoo Examples" kind:
+Design Patterns is a book really well written, and it does explain the concepts really well, but I think there's room for improvement in the examples that the book provides, as they're too abstract:

 ```ts
 class Dog extends Animal {}